Automattic/jetpack/tools/cli/README.md

 ## Available Commands

 * `build` - Build a project in the monorepo.
+* `build-extensions` - Build project extensions in the monorepo.
 * `changelog` -  Manage changelog files for a project.
 * `clean` - Clean unwanted files in the monorepo.
 * `cli` - Manage global symlink for the CLI.